-"At-will" employment is the most common form of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
-"At-will" employers or employees may terminate the employment at any given time, if the reasons are not illegal.
-When the parties use an employment contract, the terms of employment will be regulated by their state and federal laws, as applied to people living in Freeport.
+Occasionally an employment contract is used that sets a particular length of employment, but most of the times employment is considered to be on an "at-will" basis.
+"At-will" employers or employees can end the employment at any given time, if the reasons are not illegal.
+When the parties use an employment contract, the terms of employment will be controlled by their state and federal laws, as applied to people living in Freeport.

 Anti-Discrimination laws in Freeport

-The laws applicable for citizens of Freeport usually make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
-Residents of Freeport are regulated by laws which make it illegal to discriminate against members of specific categories.
-These categories include race, age, gender, national origin, disability, and religion.
+The laws applicable for citizens of Freeport typically make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
+Individuals who live in the city of Freeport are required to follow laws which employers from discriminating based on particular classes.
+These classes include race, gender, disability, national origin, and age.

 Employment discrimination claims are often heard by an administrative agency like the EEOC.
 Furthermore, some attorneys are specialists in the discrimination field.